kadena-io/pact-5/docs/builtins/General/typeof.md

 ## typeof

+Use `typeof` to return the data type of the specified `value`.
-The `typeof` function returns the type of the provided value `X` as a string.
+The data type of the specified value is `returned` as a string.

 ### Basic syntax

-To determine the type of a value, use the following syntax:
+To determine the data type for a `value`, use the following syntax:

-`(typeof X)`
+`(typeof value)`

 ### Argument